 Greg Barns writes: “Michael Kirby has always unambiguously stood for the proposition that justice is about more than technical interpretation and slavish following of precedent – and is in fact about ensuring humanity is enhanced."

 These founding principles underpin the primary purpose of the court system noted by all original architects including, Solon, King Richard I, Edward III, Richard III and Napoleon.
 They are there to tame wild justice that was tearing apart early civilizations and prevent families feuding.

 Today I could mention several Australian Judges held in high esteem.
 Many are widely acclaimed for their noble missions.
 Peter McClellan, The chief commissioner of Institutional Child Abuse is highly revered.
 Many others are celebrated for their significant contributions to improving Society; William Dean, Mary Gaudry… Judges instrumental in conducting fearless corruption inquiries include: The Honourable Justices: Sir Lawrence Street, Ian Temby, Tony Fitzgerald, James Wood.
 These venerated Judges have gone a long way to restoring Australian’s faith and confidence in a vital institution.

 I would be happy to learn about corresponding Canadian Justices.
 We need to acknowledge and celebrate the good ones, but name and shame the bad ones.

 Justice is achieved when citizens live in an environment in which all, are treated equally and accorded dignity and mutual respect.
-Power, in a liberal democracy is controlled by efforts made to define and limit power, often by means of checks and balances.

 Mutual respect, equality and equivalency (one = one) are the hallmarks of an authentic Judicial System and a mature democratic society.